Carlos Gómez: Minnesota Twins

 When pitcher Johan Santana of the Minnesota Twins became available via trade, the Mets traded Gómez and pitchers Deolis Guerra, Philip Humber and Kevin Mulvey to the Twins to acquire him on January 29, 2008.
 Gómez became the starting center fielder for the Twins, following Torii Hunter's signing with the Los Angeles Angels.
 He won a three-way race for center field in 2008, beating out prospects Denard Span and Jason Pridie.
 Gómez's 40-yard dash time was clocked at 4.29.
 Twins manager Ron Gardenhire nicknamed Gómez "Go-Go" due to his last name and his blazing speed.
-Batting first, with Alexi Casilla batting second, Gardenhire referred to the speedy duo as "Loose Cannon One" and "Loose Cannon Two."
+With Gómez batting first, and Alexi Casilla batting second, Gardenhire referred to the speedy duo as "Loose Cannon One" and "Loose Cannon Two."

-Gómez had an excellent regular-season debut for the Twins, going 2-for-3 with a walk, two stolen bases and two runs as the Twins beat the Angels, 3–2.
-On April 11, 2008, Gómez hit his first career triple off Yasuhiko Yabuta of the Royals.
+On March 31, 2008, Gómez made his regular-season debut for the Twins, going 2-for-3 with a walk, two stolen bases and two runs as the Twins beat the Angels, 3–2.
+On April 11, 2008, Gómez hit his first career triple off Yasuhiko Yabuta of the Kansas City Royals.
 On May 7, 2008, Gómez hit for the cycle against the Chicago White Sox at U.S. Cellular Field in Chicago.
 He became the ninth major leaguer in history to hit for the reverse natural cycle.
 He also became the third-youngest player to hit for the cycle in MLB history.

-In 2008, he led the major leagues with 30 bunt hits, but was also picked off a major-league-leading 10 times.
-Defensively, he led all major league center fielders in errors, with 8.
+Gómez finished the 2008 season batting .258 with seven home runs, 59 RBI, and 33 stolen bases in 153 games.
+He led the major leagues with 30 bunt hits but was also picked off a major-league-leading 10 times.
+In addition defensively, he led all major league center fielders in errors, with eight.

+During the 2009 season playing in 137 games, Gómez hit .229 with three home runs and 28 RBI.
+On October 6, 2009, Gómez scored the winning run in the 2009 American League Central tie-breaker game on Alexi Casilla's walk-off single, clinching the AL Central division title for the Twins.
+Gómez also saw his first postseason action, earning the starting position in center field for Game 2 of the 2009 American League Division Series against the New York Yankees.
+In that game, he went 0-for-4 with a walk and run scored in Minnesota's 4–3 loss.
+The Yankees would go on to sweep the Twins in three games, thus ending their season.